ZhengdaoZhang/my-study/english/README.md

 S: That sounds cool.
 Did you ever work on any big projects during your studies?
 B: They weren't exactly big projects.
 Most of them were smaller scale.
 But it was a great learning experience.
 It's fascinating to me how we all take different paths but end up in the same tech world, right?
 S: Absolutely!
 Let's grab a coffee sometime and chat more!

+### Dialogue 4: A developer with a different background

+T: Hey, Alice.
+How did you get into tech?
+A: My background is a bit unconventional.
+I didn't study tech at a traditional university.
+I'm mostly self-taught, and I took a lot of online courses.
+T: That's interesting!
+So, you didn't attend a regular college or anything like that?
+A: No, not at all.
+I was at a different job, but I got really interested in programming and tech, so i started learning in my free time.
+T: That's impressive!
+Did you enjoy learning on your own?
+A: Absolutely.
+It was challenging, but I loved it.
+The flexibility of online learning allowed me to balance my job and my studies.
+T: Did you work on any projects during your self-study?
+A: Yes, I did.
+I built a few small web applications, just to practice.
+It was a great way to apply what I learned.
+T: I admire your dedication!
+It is amazing how far you got studying by yourself.

+### Dialogue 5: Anna talk about her experience

+T: Hey, I've been curious about your background.
+How did you end up as a tech recruiter?
+A: Hey!
+It's an interesting story.
+I actually studied psychology in college.
+My plan was to become a therapist or counselor.
+But during my last year, I took a course in organizational psychology, and it piqued my interest in the workplace and employee dynamics.
+T: That's a cool twist.
+Did you immediately start working as a tech recruiter after college?
+A: Not right away.
+I worked in a general HR role at a non-tech company first, focusing on training and development.
+T: What made you make the jump to tech?
+A: I saw that tech companies appreciate innovation and care for the employees' well-being.
+This is directly related to what made me want to become a psychologist.
+So basically, that's what brought me here.
+T: Awesome.
+It was great to get to know you better.